 Here’s my complete guide to the Berkshires.

-Where to eat: Gramercy Bistro, Nuedel, Grazie, Mezze, Bistro Zinc
+Gramercy Bistro, Nuedel, Grazie, Mezze, Bistro Zinc, or The Portico at the Wheatleigh

 Day 3: Dixville Notch State Park, New Hampshire

 On day 3 of your 7 day fall foliage itinerary, get up early and drive 4.5 hours north to Dixville Notch State Park to venture into New Hampshire.
 Dixville Notch is a very small area.
 But what it lacks in size, it more than makes up for in unadulterated beauty.

 The main road through Dixville features rolling hills and stunning scenery, including beautiful Lake Gloriette.
 Once there, hike the famed Table Rock Trail.
 You’ll need to pull off the shoulder and park on Route 26.